Jibec/blog-hugo/content/en/articles/2018-11-14-multilingue-avec-hugo.md

 In fact, that's where we see the trap, we think it works but no.  Hugo sees folders with articles, and simply generates the pages next to them.

-Vous pouvez le constater, car lors de la génération du site, lorsque vous saisissez `hugo server -D`, vous n’avez qu’une colonne pour les pages correspondantes à la langue **FR**.
+You can see this, because when generating the site, when you enter `hugo server -D`, you only have one column for the pages corresponding to the language **FR**.

 ## Progress report